knative/docs/docs/eventing/brokers/broker-types/README.md

 The following is a list of brokers provided by the community or vendors:

-### GCP broker

-The GCP broker is optimized for running in GCP.
-For more details, refer to the [documentation](https://github.com/google/knative-gcp/blob/master/docs/install/install-gcp-broker.md).

 ### Apache Kafka broker

 For more information, see [Apache Kafka Broker](kafka-broker/README.md).